PratikMane0112/beginner-friendly-issues/README.md

 **Steps to Add Hover Effects:**

-1.Use CSS :hover pseudo-class to define styles for hover state.
+1. Use CSS :hover pseudo-class to define styles for hover state.
-2.Add transitions for smooth effects.
+2. Add transitions for smooth effects.

 ```
 button:hover {